pk-mdt/Open-Gamma-Detector-ln/README.md

 Here are some of the most important specs:

-* Compact design: Total size 120 x 50 mm.
-Approx. 70 x 50 mm area for electronics and additional 50 x 50 mm to mount a scintillator.
+* Compact design: Total size 77 x 50 mm.
 * All-in-one: No external parts (e.g. sound card) required to record gamma spectra.
 * Easily programmable using drag-and-drop firmware files or the standard Arduino IDE.
 * Low-voltage device: No HV needed like with photomultiplier tubes.
 * Can use SiPMs in the voltage range of 27.5 V to 33.8 V.
 * 4096 ADC channels with built-in 3 V voltage reference.
-* Energy resolution of ~8% @ 662 keV possible; highly dependent on your SiPM/scintillator assembly.
+* Revised Energy resolution of ~6% @ 662 keV possible; highly dependent on your SiPM/scintillator assembly.
 * Default (Energy) Mode: About 15 µs total dead time while measuring energy.
 * Geiger Mode: About 5 µs total dead time without energy measurements.
 * Low power consumption: ~25 mA @ 5 V with default firmware.